Chilean Antarctic Territory: Sovereignty and the Antarctic Treaty System

+Squadron Captain Daniel Contreras was appointed as the first mayor of the Antártica commune.

 In July 2003, Chile and Argentina began maintaining a joint emergency shelter called Abrazo de Maipú in the Antarctic Peninsula, halfway between Base General Bernardo O'Higgins Riquelme, operated by Chile, and Esperanza Base, maintained by Argentina.
 It was closed in 2010.

+In 2014, President Sebastián Piñera inaugurated the Union Glacier Joint Scientific Polar Station, located 1.129 km from the South Pole, making it the third closest station after the American Amundsen–Scott Station and the Chinese Kunlun Station.
+For the establishment of the base, the domes from the Teniente Arturo Parodi Alister Base were relocated; this station had been maintained in Patriot Hills by the Chilean Air Force since 1999.

 In February 2022, Chile submitted its second partial report regarding the Western Extended Continental Shelf of the Chilean Antarctic Territory.
 In August of the same year, it delivered oral presentations for both partial reports during the 55th Session of the United Nations Commission on the Limits of the Continental Shelf in New York.

 In 2023, the Hydrographic and Oceanographic Service of the Chilean Navy made available an illustrative graphic showing all the maritime areas claimed by the country, including those of the continental shelf and extended continental shelf of the Chilean Antarctic Territory.

 In January 2025, President Gabriel Boric became the first head of state to visit the South Pole and the third head of government, being the first from Latin America.
 Prime Minister Helen Clark from New Zealand went in 2007 and Prime Minister Jens Stoltenberg from Norway went in 2011.